rrogge/sid-signal-processing/README.md

 results in one file per transmitter ready to send to AAVSO.

+## Sunrise and Sunset

+To undestand the diurnal pattern of the signal strength of the VLF transmitter it is handy to know the time of sunrise and sunset 200 km above ground and halfway between the SID monitor and the VLF transmitter.

+To get the sunrises and sunsets for all of my monitored VLF transmitters for November 2017 I run the commands:

+    $ Script/sid_from_dusk_till_dawn.py -n LS22DHO -l 8.444759 -b 50.37837 -m 11 -y 2017
+    $ Script/sid_from_dusk_till_dawn.py -n LS22GQD -l 3.614605 -b 51.35747 -m 11 -y 2017
+    $ Script/sid_from_dusk_till_dawn.py -n LS22ICV -l 9.473752 -b 44.29854 -m 11 -y 2017

 ## Directory Structure

 - **Analytical Data** Directory for analytical data files process from raw data, one file per day.
 File names are of format "SITE_YEAR-MONTH-DAY.csv".
 Columns are